richardlford/build-path-prefix-map-spec/spec.in.rst

 This section describes a data structure encoding, from a list-of-pairs where each pair holds two strings, into a single string.

-We use the phrases "left"- and "right end of the list", to refer to the parts of the list that respectively correspond to the left (start) and right (end) ends of the string that it was parsed from, and vice versa.
+We use the phrases *left*- and *right end of the list*, to refer to the parts of the list that respectively correspond to the left (start) and right (end) ends of the string that it was parsed from, and vice versa.